v3I4r10/v3I4r10.github.io/_posts/2023-12-28-Introduction to hooking with Frida.md

 ## Application analysis

-Before hooking a method, we have to understand how the application works, how to hooke a hookeable method and how to do it, so lets test it!
+Before hooking a method, we have to understand how the application works, how to hook a method and how to do it.
+So lets test!

 The functionality is quite simple, it asks us to enter a number and returns an output: